 College of the Redwoods offers the Kathleen McVey Memorial Scholarship to a continuing college student in the LVN or RN program.
 Additional requirements for this scholarship include being a continuing college student, demonstrate financial need, be a Humboldt County or Del Norte County high school graduate (preference given to Fortuna High School graduates), be a single parent (preference given [...]
 More

 The LouEllen Dabbs Scholarship is for a student who is a single parent and interested in pursuing a career in business, banking, or finance.
 To qualify, students must be enrolled in business administration or banking, be a single parent, be registered for a minimum of nine credits, and have at least a 2.35 GPA.
 For more information or to apply, please visit the scholarship provider's website. [...]
 More

-Two awards are given to full-time students, one male and one female.
+The Park Foundation Scholarship is offered to one male and one female.
 Recipient must be either a single female, head-of-household student with dependents; a single male, head of household with dependents; or a Vietnam veteran who no longer has access to educational benefits and has a GPA of at least 3.0.
 Student must be a custodial parent and must demonstrate financial need.
 For more information [...]
 More

 Eligible applicants for the Roadway Worker Memorial Scholarship must be dependents of roadway workers killed or permanently disabled in work zone construction or maintenance activities within the work zone, including mobile operations and the installation of roadside safety features.
 Spouses of fallen workers and parents with custody or legal guardianship of surviving children are also eligible. [...]
 More